lgarron/clipboard-polyfill/README.md

 | Edge    | 79+ (first Chromium-based release)                            | January 2020 |
 | Safari  | 13.1+                                                         | March 2020   |

-See the "Compatibility" sction below for more details.
+See the "Compatibility" section below for more details.
 If you believe you have a use case that warrants continued maintenance, please [file an issue](https://github.com/lgarron/clipboard-polyfill/issues/new)!

 ### A brief history